dawarit65/dawarit65.github.io/README.md

 - Step 2: Name the repository with the format: GitHubAccountUsername.github.io

-- Step 3: Upload or create your markdown resume (save as index.md)
+- Step 3: Upload or create your markdown resume (save as index.md) in your repository

 - Step 4: Select a theme
    - go to settings in your repository,